HesamAsad/CN_CHomeworks1/ChatServer/README.md

         3.2.
 It reads the payload of the message and stores it in `payload`.

         3.3.
-It try to `switch` on `header.message_type` and call the corresponding handler for each message type.
+It tries to `switch` on `header.message_type` and call the corresponding handler for each message type.

         3.4. `handle_connect`, `handle_list`, `handle_info`, `handle_send`, and `handle_receive` functions try to create a message with `CONNACK`, `LISTREPLY`, `INFOREPLY`, `SENDREPLY`, `RECEIVEREPLY` headers respectively and attach proper payload of each type of message to it before sending it back to server.